Roshaa/Roshaa/README.md

 ## C# | .NET | AWS | Azure

 I am a C#/.NET developer with two years of professional experience.
-Curating and refactoring my projects.
-All my past repos stay private until it meets my current standards; happy to share code samples on request.
+With both AWS and Azure developer certifications.

 ### 📫 How to Reach Me